 The 1964 promotional trailers were recorded around, and inside, ATV’s office block Rutland House, on Edmund Street.
 The ATV foyer doubled up as the motel reception for a couple of trailers with Noele Gordon as Meg, and also Jane Rossington and Roger Tonge as Jill and Sandy.
-Outside at the rear of Rutland House on Cornwall Street Noele Gordon and Beryl Johnstone recorded a trailer together as Meg and Kitty while Brian Kent and Malcolm Young were seen in character separately outside The Old Royal Inn on the opposite site of Cornwall Street.
+Outside at the rear of Rutland House on Cornwall Street Noele Gordon and Beryl Johnstone recorded a trailer together as Meg and Kitty while Brian Kent and Malcolm Young were seen in character separately outside The Old Royal Inn on the opposite side of Cornwall Street.
 Most of the buildings in this area remain unchanged, and the pub is still open for business.

 The original village used as Kings Oak was Baschurch in Shropshire.
 Production notes reveal extensive locations were to be spread across this area including village lanes, shop fronts, garages and a car hire yard, which will have been seen in the programme as the Night and Day Car Hire firm co-owned by Dick Jarvis and Charlie Forward.